jjjvvvvv/Portfolio/index.md

 ---
 title: Portfolio
 feature_text: |
-  ## A little bit more about me
+  ## Hi, I'm Jon
-  This site is intended to share and express my story
+  It's nice to meet you.
+Let's dive in.
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "This is an excerpt."
 ---

-Hi, I'm Jon.
 Welcome to my site.
 I'll leave this open to the public while I work on it.
 My apologies if you find yourself reading Lorem Ipsums and sample text.

 ## Features